wd15/extremefill/README.rst

 required.
 If you are having issues with installation and missing packages this would be a good place to start looking.
-If the plots are not generated correctly for some reason or latex errors are occurring, it might be work checking the maintainer's matplotlibrc_ file for clues on the correct latex packages to install and the correct matplotlib configuration.
+If the plots are not generated correctly for some reason or latex errors are occurring, it might be worth checking the maintainer's matplotlibrc_ file for clues on the correct latex packages to install and the correct matplotlib configuration.